MIke199503/SwiftUI_Learning_Part4/README.md

 **Date : 2021 - 01 - 22 :**
     I just got off work!!!!!!!
 Yes, you heard me .just right now!!!!!
 That's right!
 Now! !
 Damn it! !
 Bitch!!! !
 MOUTHERFUCKER !

+**Date : 2021 - 01 - 23 :**
+    Finished the 16th without problem,  In this lesson, we setting the Tab Bar for iPhone versus Sidebar for iPad

 ## 3⃣️ Catelog：
 01. [<u> Build a SwiftUI app for iOS 14 </u>](https://www.acfun.cn/v/ac17870993_1)